 ADVANCED CERTIFICATE APPLIED MANAGEMENT (CROPS) VBS001

-Develop both the skills required to manage a horticultural farm, and also to developing knowledge in the identification, growing, processing and marketing crops and crop related products.
+Develop both the skills required to manage a horticultural farm, and also to develop knowledge in the identification, growing, processing and marketing crops and crop related products.

 Course Code: VBS001